 At the age of seventeen, I was drafted into the South African army, and my mustering was Operations Intelligence.
-I learned just how dangerous bad information is when lives are at stake.
+I learned just how dangerous bad information / misinformation is when lives are at stake.
 That’s why countries use counterintelligence to confuse their enemies.
 Imagine being lost in New York City with a map of LA in your hand.
 That’s what wrong beliefs will do for your business.
-What the majority of business owners believe about business stops them from achieving their goals.
+What the majority of business owners believe about business and money stops them from achieving their goals.

 Business beliefs follow pretty much the same route.
-We tend to believe things that we learn from (often well intentioned) people who sell outdated and inaccurate information, as well as from academics who have never run a business, certainly not recently, bureaucrats, the government (shoot me now), and, worst of all, the media.
-Newspaper reporters who cover business have caused untold damage.
-Regardless of the source, bad information is bad information, and it can lead to devastating business decisions.
-As a smart fellow once said, “Never take advice from someone who is more screwed up than you are.”
+We tend to believe things that we learn from (often well intentioned) people who sell outdated and inaccurate information, as well as from academics who have never run a business, certainly not recently, bureaucrats, politicians, the government (shoot me now), and, worst of all, the media.
+In fact, the Canadian Minister of Employment has never held a real job or run a business – he has been a politician all his adult life.

 Beliefs have the power to create as well as the power to destroy.
 Fortunately, business owners tend to be more rational and objective about their beliefs than the average employee, and that’s important in our ever changing world, because unless we continually adapt our business sails to the changing economic winds, we face failure.
 However the biggest obstacle to business owners from reaching their full potential, and the one thing that makes us cling to wrong beliefs, is the fear of failure!
-How ironic – we fear failure, so we stay stuck, and so we fail.
+How ironic – we fear failure (aka the opinions of others), so we stay stuck, and so we fail.
 Trying new things is usually risky and expensive in business, so we tend to shy away from the latest options and different beliefs.

 That’s why this article is good news.
-Because the Leverage Advantage System uses Joint Ventures to make your business dreams come true, and there is no cost or risk involved in the implementation!
+Because the Leverage Advantage System uses Joint Ventures and Collaboration to make your business dreams come true, and there is no cost or risk involved in the implementation!
 You can change those disempowering beliefs and try new systems without risk and cost.
 And you don’t have to ask an angel to help you do it.
-Our information is cutting edge and backed with 25 years of experience.
+Our information is cutting edge and backed with 28 years of experience.
 You need the latest and best information, but you want to know that it’s been scrutinized and tested by experienced experts before being presented.

 Denis Waitley said, “If you believe you can, you probably can.
 If you believe you won’t, you most assuredly won’t.
 Belief is the ignition switch that gets you off the launching pad.”
 With the right information, systems, and guidance, your business can soar to unprecedented heights. $